 The Center for Trans and Queer Advocacy assists students in their gender identities, providing information, events, training, and a safe space.
 Faculty advisors should participate in Ally training to allow them to be the most effective supporters of their Trans and Queer advisees.

 Resource Pantry supports students who are experiencing food shortages or need common items like toiletries.
 They also have a selection of professional and warm attire.

 Office of Services for Students with Disabilities (OSSD) offers a range of services for students with physical or learning disabilities, from testing to accommodation.

 Sexual Misconduct Resources are available to students who believe they may have been victimized sexually or have been accused of sexual misconduct.
 Advisors can consult these to inform their advisees of reporting requirements and campus processes for redress.
-Students should know that all faculty must report to the Office of Social Equity any incidents of sexual misconduct (unless they were noted during a classroom discussion, in a writing assignment for a class, or as part of a University-approved research project).
+Students should know that all faculty must report to the Office for Diversity, Equity and Inclusion any incidents of sexual misconduct (unless they were noted during a classroom discussion, in a writing assignment for a class, or as part of a University-approved research project).
 Please see either of these web pages to learn the offices where students can discuss this type of problem confidentially.